thewhitetulip/build-app-with-python-antitextbook/manuscript/08-exception.md

 # Exception handling

-Python throws an `exception` if something goes wrong. `Exception` is a class from which other exceptions are derived.
-The child classes of Exception usually end with Error like FileNotFoundError.
+When something goes wrong, Python throws an an exception object. `Exception` is a class from which other exceptions are derived.
+The name of the child classes usually end with Error like FileNotFoundError.

 Read the [docs](https://docs.python.org/3/tutorial/errors.html#errors-and-exceptions)